bbauska/Coursera-Bootstrap/readme.md

 we saw earlier is one such example of how we can achieve this.

-Finally, if you are writing code, you obviously need to carry out testing of your code, which, in Bootstrap\'s case, is a lot less of consideration.
+Finally, if you are writing code, you obviously need to carry out testing of your code, which, in Bootstrap&apos;s case, is a lot less of consideration.

 But as you go on to use various JavaScript frameworks, testing becomes